anil-appface/go-mailservice/README.md

 ## Limitations

 1. Added very basic level of authentication on api routes and the server is running on http mode.
-2. There is no field validation or image file validation on api routes.
+2. There is no field validation in api.
 4. There is no much test cases written in the interest of time.